 • External entertainment is aimed at external parties and is intended to initiate or develop cooperation that is important for the organisation.

-• Internal entertainment is aimed at the University’s staff and refers mainly to staff parties and information meetings.
+• Internal entertainment is aimed at the University’s staff and refers mainly to staff parties and special information meetings.

 Benefits and VAT